Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 * delete all merged branches
 * backport pull requests to release branches if they have a `backport-*` label

-The last five backport-related rules are nearly identical: each new release branch requires that we copy, paste, and modify the instructions for automatically backporting pull requests of a given label.
+The last five rules are nearly identical because we need to copy, paste, and modify the backporting logic every time we create a new release branch.

 We can reduce that repetition, but first we need to translate the configuration file as literally as possible to Dhall.
-We can then use Dhall's programming language features to factor out these repetitive rules in a following chapter.
+After that we can use Dhall's programming language features to factor out repetitive rules in a following chapter.

-We'll use the `yaml-to-dhall` command-line tool to translate our YAML configuration to a Dhall configuration rather than translating the file by hand (which is error-prone).
+We'll use the `yaml-to-dhall` command-line tool to translate our YAML configuration file to a Dhall configuration file rather than translating the file by hand (which is error-prone).
 However, we need to provide `yaml-to-dhall` with an expected Dhall type in order to perform the translation.
 Picking the right Dhall type is not as difficult as translating the entire file, but it's also not trivial, so we'll step through the process of selecting an appropriate type.

 ## Arbitrary YAML